Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Consistent Estimation of Variance

 The condition $\liminf_{n \rightarrow \infty} n^*/n > 0$ requires that the fraction of random variables $X_{n,i}$ that do not belong to a singleton cluster is asymptotically nonnegligible.
-In this case, if the probability model in practice includes the Gaussian model $\mathcal{P}_{n,\mathcal{N}}^{\mathcal{M}_n}(c)$ as a subclass and there is at least one nonnegligible cluster, it is not possible to consistently estimate the long run variance.
+In this case, if the probability model in practice includes the Gaussian model $\mathcal{P}_{n,\mathcal{N}}$ as a subclass and there is at least one nonnegligible cluster, it is not possible to consistently estimate the long run variance.
+Certainly, this impossibility result carries over to a model where the long run variance $\sigma_{LR}^2$ is allowed to increase with the sample size $n$.

+Hence, by combining Theorem \ref{thm: root n discr} with Theorem \ref{thm: cluster dep}, we find that when we have several large clusters, the long run variance is not consistently estimable because the sample contains large clusters, but the mean can still be consistently $\sqrt{n}$-discriminated.